patrickbrandt/fullstory-demo/api/Readme.md

 * Store the results in Amazon DynamoDB.
 * If negative sentiment is detected, create a GitHub issue for this project labeled `negative-feedback`.
 Include the user-entered text and the FullStory session replay URL.

+Code and API components are orchestrated with the [Serverless Framework](http://serverless.com).

 ## GET /feedback
 Returns all feedback filtered by sentiment categories (if provided).
 Results are ordered by creation date, descending.
 ### Request parameters